formsandlines/formform/README.md

 ## History and Motivation

 This library has become my personal project since I first began studying [uFORM iFORM](https://uformiform.info), published by Ralf Peyn in 2017.
-Ralf's “SelFis” *(visual interpretation of a partial System of the self-referential System of the FORM)* inspired me to develop my own [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) in the programming environment [Processing](https://processing.org/) to dig deeper and gain a fuller unterstanding of these systems.
+Ralf's “SelFis” *(visual interpretation of a partial System of the self-referential System of the FORM)* inspired me to develop my own [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) in the programming environment [Processing](https://processing.org) to dig deeper and gain a deeper unterstanding of these systems.

 Working with lookup-tables for FORM calculations was okay for a while, but also very tedious and impractical for my research, so I began working on some functions that would do the calculations for me.
-In 2018 I was finally able to implement an algorithm to calculate all self-equivalent re-entry FORMs as described in uFORM iFORM.
+In 2018 I was finally able to implement an algorithm to calculate all _self-equivalent re-entry FORMs_ as described in uFORM iFORM.
 I immediately did countless calculations by hand and let Ralf also check that the algorithm is solid and its results are correct.

 As soon as I was able to automate calculation with undetermined FORMs, I saw that there was much more potential in this and that it could be very helpful for other people who want to work with FORM logic as well.
-So I began working on a JavaScript library to elaborate my ideas, which gradually became *formform*.
+So I began working on a [JavaScript library](https://github.com/formsandlines/formform-js) to elaborate my ideas, which gradually became *formform*.
 Since its early development, formform has always evolved in a fruitful interplay with the applications built on top of it.

 A first application that I have developed in parallel from the beginning was the [**FORM tricorder**](https://tricorder.formform.dev) – a swiss army knife for FORM calculation, representation and visualization.
 In September 2019 I was finally able to develop a new [cellular automaton for FORM logic SelFis](https://plotter.formform.dev) with *formform* that is much more user-friendly and much more versatile than what I have done two years earlier.

-My experimentation with rule extraction by bitmasking in CAs led me to a code format I call [**formDNA**](https://observablehq.com/@formsandlines/the-dna-of-4-valued-forms) that is an abstraction of the value table.
+My experiments with rule extraction by bitmasking in CAs led me to a code format I call [**formDNA**](https://observablehq.com/@formsandlines/the-dna-of-4-valued-forms) that is an abstraction of the value table (I later found out that there is a very similar code format for CA rules called [Wolfram Code](https://en.wikipedia.org/wiki/Wolfram_code) that is expressed as a decimal number).
 It not only made my CA faster and more flexible, it also inspired me to create the **vmap**: a recursive variable/value map to visualize formDNA, that has great potential for pattern recognition in FORMs.

+Many of these experiments have found their way into formform and made their _re-entry_ back into my apps and research.
+I would love to see this feedback loop expanding to projects from other people as well. :)

 <br/>